FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Proposed Solution: FiRST

-Our aim is to learn to predict the layer choice at each level (myopically) so that the overall path (or, sequence of functions) $\mathcal{F}(\mathcal{X}) \approx \mathcal{F}_{OPT}(\mathcal{X})$ for any given input sequence $\mathcal{X}$ (and task).
-We want to decide this at a sequence level, and not at a token level to maintain compatibility with the autoregressive computations and avoid re-computation of values (use KV cache efficiently).
-Moreover, we want to spend minimal compute and training for learning these functions $R_i$ and finally, $R_i$ functions should be lightweight and low compute so that that do not add any significant latency to the overall computation, helping realize the latency gains.
+Our aim is to learn to predict the layer choice at a sequence level (not token) to maintain compatibility with the autoregressive computations and avoid re-computation of of KV cache values.
+Moreover, we should spend minimal compute for learning the $R_i$ functions.
+Finally, $R_i$ functions should not add any significant latency to the overall computation.

-Our proposed algorithm \textsc{FiRST} modifies any off-shelf pre-trained transformer based model by incorporating and training a router or probability function $R_i$ before every transformer layer $\phi_i$.
-For a given input sequence $\mathcal{X}$, the output of the router $R_i$ is a probability score $\rho_i$ denoting the probability of selecting $\phi_i$ in the layer sequecne.
-We can think of layer $i$ as a modified function $\phi^R_i(\mathcal(X))$ such that the output is $\rho_i \cdot \phi_i(\mathcal{X}) + (1 - \rho_i)\cdot \phi_i(\mathcal{X})$.
-Formally, the autoregressive computation in Equation \ref{eq:autoregressive} would now be modified as follows.
+\textsc{FiRST} modifies any off-shelf pre-trained transformer based model by incorporating and training a router or probability function $R_i$ before every transformer layer $\phi_i$.
+The output of $R_i$ is a score $\rho_i$ denoting the probability of selecting $\phi_i$ in the layer sequence.
+During inference, $\rho_i$ is rounded to determine selection of $\phi_i$.
+Let $\round{\rho_i} = 1 \text{ if } \rho_i \geq 0.5, \text{ else } 0$.
+Equation \ref{eq:autoregressive} is now modified as:

-The above equation, applied recursively would be approximating the Equation \ref{eq:modified} for the optimal $\mathcal{F}$ in a probabilistic, greedy manner.
-We train the functions $\rho_i$ on datasets and task, and further fine tune using LoRA adapters to make the layer selections smooth and improve the output quality.
-We explain the framework for \textsc{FiRST} algorithm in details in the following section.
+This recursively approximates Eq \ref{eq:modified} for the optimal $\mathcal{F}$ in a probabilistic, greedy manner.
+We train the functions $R_i$ on datasets and tasks, and further fine tune using LoRA adapters to make the layer selections smooth and improve the output quality.